tracedence/python_guided_project/q01_create_class/README.md

 Define the following operations for the class:

-* representation in the form of x + yi when used with `print` command
 * '+' (complex number addition)
 * '-' (complex number subtraction)
 * '*' (complex number multiplication)